 3. Combine flowers with succulents

 Succulents don't just do well on your window sill and they can in fact thrive outdoors.
-Varieties like Echeveria elegans don't need too much soil space, making them perfect to squeeze in amongst flowers in tight displays, whether you keep them in a separate pot or not.
-All sempervivums do well outdoors also and need we mention how incredible they look coupled up with roses and the like?
-Try this look around the side of your backyard or in another small spot.
+Varieties like Echeveria elegans don't need too much soil space, making them perfect to squeeze in among flowers in tight displays, whether you keep them in a separate pot or not.
+All sempervivums do well outdoors also, and need we mention how incredible they look coupled up with roses and the like?
+Try this look around the side of your backyard or in another small garden spot.

 Flower beds in sight will make all outdoor living spaces that little bit more exciting.
 We love how the flower beds here frame the backyard dining area, setting a natural backdrop and adding heaps of atmosphere also.